research

 works in progress

-Subsidies in the Presence of Informality with Jun Wong (pilot in progress)
+The Economics of Informal Electricity Connections with Jun Wong (pilot in progress)

 awarded grants